 In fact, alcoholics have great willpower, as they are often able to hold down jobs and get through a normal day while being hungover.
 A different sickness could easily keep a person home from work.

-3. Alcoholism Myth: The drinking is only hurting the one who is drinking and no one else
+Myth #3: Drinking only hurts the person who is drinking, and no one else

 Alcoholism affects everyone around the alcoholic, especially those closest to him or her.
 This is one of the worst myths about drinking alcohol.